— the incompressible dynamics that drive “Emergent Creativity” —

 Many thought that Chaos Theory might be “The Next Big Thing”; if Relativity Theory and Quantum Theory were the sciences of the 20th century, then Chaos Theory and its cousin Complexity Theory were to be the sciences of the 21st century.

 By the end of the 20th century however this enthusiasm had waned somewhat; and while Chaos may have provided some interesting insights into many different and diverse scientific disciplines, it most definitely failed to live up to, or even come close to, its initial high expectations.

-The reason for the demise of Chaos was most likely because despite the vast quantity of articles and books written on the subject (and its many related cousins) there never materialized, from all this work, a clear and concise understanding of what Chaos Theory is actually all about.
+The reason for the demise of Chaos was most likely because despite the vast quantity of articles and books written on the subject (and its many related cousins) there never materialised, from all this work, a clear and concise understanding of what Chaos Theory is actually all about.
 And so over the last 15 or 20 years or so chaos theory has found itself pretty much relegated to the minor leagues of science, even to the point of being considered by some as nothing more than an “over-hyped mathematical curiosity”.

 The demise of chaos theory has not been helped by it popular association with the so-called “Butterfly Effect”; which has merely served to perpetuate the perception that chaos theory is about unpredictable chaos (a misperception further reinforced by the theory’s name).